Joan Wolf

 Joan Wolf (born 1951 in Bronx, New York) is an American writer of romance novels.

 Wolf grew up in the Bronx, New York.
-She obtained a bachelor's degree in Mercy College and Master in English and Comparative Literature in Hunter College.
+She obtained a full scholarship to pursue her bachelor's degree at Mercy College followed by a Master in English and Comparative Literature in Hunter College.
+Before she began her writing career, she taught at Cardinal Spellman High School in the Bronx.